Back to Blog

 Track New-to-Brand vs. Returning

 Amazon provides new-to-brand metrics for Sponsored Display.
 For retargeting campaigns, you want to see a high percentage of returning customers (for views remarketing) or repeat purchasers (for purchase remarketing).
-If your retargeting campaign is mostly reaching new-to-brand customers, your audience targeting may not be configured correctly.
+If your retargeting campaign is mostly reaching new-to-brand readers, your audience targeting may not be configured correctly.

 Measure Incrementality

 The hardest question with retargeting is always: would these sales have happened anyway?
-Some percentage of retargeted shoppers would have come back and purchased without seeing your ad.
+Some percentage of retargeted readers would have come back and purchased without seeing your ad.
 You cannot eliminate this overlap entirely, but you can test it by pausing retargeting campaigns for a period and measuring the impact on sales.
 If sales drop meaningfully when retargeting is off, you have your answer.

-Stop Losing Shoppers You Already Won
+Stop Losing Readers You Already Won

 Want help applying this?